CRICMIND.AI

 The Chepauk Factor

 CSK's home record at Chepauk is the most dominant home record in IPL history: 61 wins in 79 home matches (77.2% win rate).
-The Chepauk pitch, which traditionally assists spin and rewards batting first, has been weaponised by CSK through their consistent retention of quality spinners — Harbhajan Singh, Muralitharan, Ravindra Jadeja, Imran Tahir.
+The Chepauk pitch, which traditionally assists spin and rewards batting first, has been weaponised by CSK through their consistent retention of quality spinners — Harbhajan Singh, Muralitharan, Ravindra Jadeja (RR), Imran Tahir.
 Rivals consistently underperform their seasonal averages when they visit Chepauk.

 What CSK Did Differently